2008–09 Houston Cougars women's basketball team

-The 2008–09 Houston Cougars women's basketball team, also known as the Houston Cougars, Houston, or UH, represented the University of Houston in the college basketball 2008-09 season.
+The 2008–09 Houston Cougars women's basketball team, also known as the Houston Cougars, Houston, or UH, represented the University of Houston in the college basketball 2008–09 season.
 It was their 65th year of season play.
-The head coach for the Cougars was Joe Curl, who served in his 11th year in that position.
-The team played its home games at Hofheinz Pavilion on-campus in Houston, Texas.
-The team finished the season with 19 wins.
+Their head coach was Joe Curl, in his 11th year.
+The team played their home games at Hofheinz Pavilion on-campus in Houston, Texas.
+Theyfinished the season with 19 wins.
 The Cougars were 12-2 at home, 6-6 on the road, and 1-2 in neutral site games.